ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 If your still not convinced, take the time to try out a few.
 For example, Apiman has some prebuild versions that you can download and use immediately.
 Even if you only have a few API’s running in your organization, you probably will benefit from using such a tool to manage your Security, Routing, or other Policies you want to implement.
-With an API management tool you can make sure that all your APIs just do what they need to do (sharing business related data), and that the API management tool takes care of the rest where it is required.
+With an API management tool you can make sure that all your APIs just do what they need to do (sharing business related data), and that the API management tool takes care of the other cross cutting functionalities where it is required.

 ##### Sources